-7) Refit the frame to the car, by using that floor jack again, and with extreme care, OR, use the threaded rod is reverse of 6A.
-That spring is a fickle thing at best, and refit the spacers you "noted", and the 4 bolts.
+7) Refit the frame to the car, by using that floor jack again, and with extreme care, that spring is a fickle thing at best, and refit the spacers you "noted", and the 4 bolts.
 Secure these bolts suitably, NOT TIGHT just yet.
 Raise the transmission again and remove that safety stand, and lower the assembly.
-Look now at the centre pin's orientation inside the cotton reel, it MUST be central, and near enough is NOT good enough, so using a large screwdriver move that frame around on its slotted holes until that is achieved.
+Look now at the centre pins orientation inside the cotton reel, it MUST be central, and near enough is NOT good enough, so using a large screwdriver move that frame around on its slotted holes until that is achieved.
 Once central, secure those 4 bolts.

-8) Slide that rounded washer #28 (if you have it) or the spring washer over the pin, and push it inside using the spacer sleeve #27.
-Slide that spacer sleeve #27 into place, followed by the double welded washer #21 at its base, then the lower plate of the "collision bracket" followed by the 3/4" nyloc nut.
+- 8) Slide that rounded washer (if you have it) or the spring washer over the pin, and push it inside using the spacer sleeve.
+Slide that spacer sleeve into place, followed by the double welded washer at its base, then the lower plate of the "collision bracket" followed by the 3⁄4" nyloc nut. - 9) Refit the heat shields and exhausts and lower the car, all done.

-9) Refit the heat shields and exhausts and lower the car, all done.
-NOTE: the Parts Drawing below has the spacer and special washer wrong way round, the washer is ABOVE the spacer.
 The BW65/66 mounting is similar to a point, but they have 2 spacers on their pin, with the round shouldered washer between the 2 spacers.
-The pin on these is threaded into the transmission casing in lieu of the plate arrangement to the TH400.
+The pin on these is threaded into the transmission casing in lieu of the plate arrangement the TH400 has.